khudgins/documentation/agent/linux/terminate.rst

 DESCRIPTION
 ~~~~~~~~~~~

-It orderly terminates existing services in /mnt/services, and the enStratus agent.
+Triggers orderly termination of existing services in /mnt/services and the enStratus agent.

 OPTIONS
 ~~~~~~~